Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf1_basics.md

 you deem it appropriate to have full insulating parka(s), then I would suggest to get that in black, and the pea coat in either like a grey or lighter brown.
 I would lean towards the grey if you do not have much in the way of items in the muted blue various shades of brown whites etc office casual colour palette.
+Two really big upsides of specifically women's section coats whether pea coats trench coats whatever, are that shoulder pads are much less common, and the fabric to be cut and sown in a way that there is some tugging or emphasis around the waist.
+Neither of these are always the case, but can be pretty dang helpful for looking more feminine.

+## Jackets

 As far as parkas, puff jackets, down jackets whatever you want to call them, the poofy synthetic jackets that keep you especially warm, keep it simple stupid.
 I